DevopensourceTeam/buyprime_frontend/README.md

 ## Used Services

+React Redux: Frontend tecnology.
+Nodejs: Backend tecnology.
+Magento 2.3: Backend tecnology.
-Getstream: Live Stream Chat.
+SendBird: Stream Chat.
 Eslint: All the code in the same structure.
-React Redux: Frontend tecnology.
 PWA: Progressive Web App.

+## Necessary actions

+- Run the nodejs backend.
+- In src/agent.js change API_ROOT if is necessary.
+- Copy and change the name of the file .env.sample to .env, and configure the global variables.

 ## Available Scripts